Each day, GHR Foundation staff strive to be of service to people and their limitless potential for good.

 ceo & chair

-senior program officer, global development
+senior program officer, children in families

 Dan was previously vice president of international programs at Holt International Children’s Services in Eugene, Ore. where he worked in various capacities since 1986.
 During his tenure, his responsibilities included work in Latin America, Africa, Eastern Europe and Asia, finding permanent, secure, in-country families or family-like settings for children without homes.

-Dan earned a master’s degree in international development, community and regional planning from the University of Missouri at Columbia, Miss. and a bachelor’s degree in community services and public affairs from the University of Oregon.
+Dan earned a master’s degree in international development, community and regional planning from the University of Missouri at Columbia, and a bachelor’s degree in community services and public affairs from the University of Oregon.

 Meg Gehlen Nodzon